rikkicom/call2fa-go-sdk/README.md

 # Go SDK for Call2FA

-This is a library you can use for Rikkicom's service named as Call2FA (a call as the second factor in an authorization pipeline).
+This is a library you can use for Rikkicom's service named as Call2FA (a phone call as the second factor in an authorization pipeline).

 ## Installation